jank-lang/jank-lang.org/resources/src/blog/2025-05-02-starting-seamless-interop.md

 Using Clojure's existing syntax, we can create Java objects, access their members, call their methods, and there's no ceremony involved.
 This is a super power of Clojure and I think it's critical that each Clojure dialect reproduces it for its host.
-In fact, we've how this can impact the user experience, in earlier ClojureScript days.
+In fact, we've seen how this can impact the user experience, in earlier ClojureScript days.
 For jank, I want to do this right from the beginning.